rgrannell1/peruse/README.md

 peruse --links <path> [--rate <px> | --fast | --medium | --slow] [--executable <executable>]
 ```

 Create a file containing all links you wish to load.
+If this file is executable, stdout is intercepted upon running this file.

 ```
 https://www.lipsum.com/